Basecamp Revamp

 METHODS

-We analyzed customer social media profiles & aggregate data sets from the company.
+We analyzed social media follower profiles & aggregated customer data sets (qual & quant).

 We combed the Canada Goose Instagram and Facebook channels for comments and interactions from their followers.
 We categorized the activity by post type and keywords.
 We also viewed the profiles of many of their followers and noted key demographic data, such as occupation, location, and known interests or hobbies.